gchq/gaffer-doc/src/main/resources/dev/walkthrough/NamedViews.md

 parameter names enclosed with '${' and '}'.
 For each parameter, a ViewParameterDetail object must be created which gives a description, a class type and an optional default for the Parameter, and also indicates whether the parameter must be provided (ie. there is no default).

-The following code adds a NamedView with a 'countIsMoreThan' parameter that allows the minimum edge count for the View to be set:
+The following code adds a NamedView with a 'countIsMoreThan' parameter that allows the minimum edge count for the View to be set, along with a 'selectionParam' parameter that allows the user to set the selection for the View:

 ${START_JAVA_CODE}
 ${ADD_NAMED_VIEW_WITH_PARAMETERS_SNIPPET}
 ${END_CODE}

-A view can then be created, with a value provided for the 'countIsMoreThan' parameter:
+A view can then be created, with a value provided for the 'countIsMoreThan' and 'selectionParam' parameter:

 ${START_JAVA_CODE}
 ${CREATE_NAMED_VIEW_WITH_PARAMETERS_SNIPPET}